Track MCP LogoTrack MCP

 ToolDescriptionStatus

-get_person_profileGet profile info with explicit section selection (experience, education, interests, honors, languages, contact_info, posts)Working
+get_person_profileGet profile info with explicit section selection (experience, education, interests, honors, languages, certifications, skills, projects, contact_info, posts)working

 🚀 uvx Setup (Recommended - Universal)